viennadatasciencegroup/DSJobs/README.md

 The purpose of this project is to build a DS workflow: get data > clean data > analyze > report > learn

-This tool searches recruiting services and collets information about DS jobs.
+This tool searches recruiting services and collects information about DS jobs.
 Machine learning will cluster those jobs and analyze what skills are requested by recruiters and how these requirements evolve over time.

 This project is in an early stage: